 Penis exercises are massaging techniques which can help lengthen and expand the tissue of the penis.
 These exercises include jelqing and various stretching techniques that create ‘micro-tears’ in the tissue, making the penis appear longer as it heals.
 When the body repairs those tears and creates new cells, you get more tissue.

 Other exercise methods like Kegels focus on strengthening the supporting skeletal muscles of the penis, which is the pelvic floor.
-Doing various types of penile exercises can help increase penile length and girth, as well as erection quality.
+Doing penile exercises can help increase penile length and girth, as well as erection quality.

-Penis exercises can range from one basic exercise to an advanced workout regimen, consisting of multiple exercises.
-Most of these exercises focus on penis lengthening or increasing girth.
-On the other hand, some exercises focus more on improving erection quality and sexual stamina to help men last longer and control their orgasms.
-While these exercises can be done manually, many men also complement their routines with penis exercise devices.
+It can range from one basic exercise to an advanced workout regimen with multiple exercises.
+Most of these focus on penis lengthening or increasing girth.
+Some exercises focus more on improving erection quality and sexual stamina to help men last longer and control their orgasms.
+These exercises can be done manually or complement with penis exercise devices.

 Keep in mind: your main goal should be to build a healthy penis first.

 Obtaining a larger penis is secondary because it comes hand in hand with a healthy one.

 Just as in weight training, beginners should never start performing advanced penis exercises.
 By starting with the basics and continuously dedicating time to do the proper routine, men can benefit from it by achieving a healthier penis.

 How Do Penis Exercises Work?